Skip to main content

 Closed-ended NFOs have a fixed maturity period, meaning investors cannot withdraw their funds before maturity.
 Once invested, they must stay until the fund matures, unless the fund is listed on a stock exchange allowing them to sell units to other investors.

-NFO vs existing mutual funds
+NFO vs mutual fund: Key differences

 Historical performance